Magnetron Failure Repair – Not Heating on Panasonic NN-SN966S Microwave

 Step 1: Disconnect Power and Discharge Capacitor

-🔨 Pro Tip from Dave
+🔨 Pro Tip from Drew

 Unplug the Panasonic NN-SN966S from the electrical outlet and wait a minimum of 24 hours before proceeding.
 Remove the outer case by unscrewing the three Phillips screws located on the left side panel and four screws along the rear panel.
-Carefully slide the metal housing toward the rear and lift off.
+Carefully slide the metal housing toward the rear and lift it off.
 Locate the high-voltage capacitor near the transformer—a cylindrical component approximately 4 inches tall.
 Using an insulated screwdriver, carefully short the capacitor terminals together by touching both terminals simultaneously.
 You should hear a small pop or spark, indicating discharge.
 Repeat this process three times to ensure complete discharge.

 Step 2: Access the Magnetron Assembly